snehalvartak/Image-Orientation-Predictor/README.md

 # a4

-Please Refere Report.docx for execution instructions.
+Please Refer Report.docx for execution instructions.

+Only Neural Network and Best model follows the running instructions given in the assignment.